From BR Bullpen

 Pitcher Andy McGaffigan played for five different teams during eleven seasons in the majors.
 During his career, he posted a respectable 3.38 ERA.

-Originally selected by the Cincinnati Reds in the 36th round of the 1974 amateur draft, but he did not sign, opting to attend Palm Beach Community College instead.
+He was originally selected by the Cincinnati Reds in the 36th round of the 1974 amateur draft, but he did not sign, opting to attend Palm Beach Community College instead.
 After being drafted by the Chicago White Sox in 1976, he instead moved on to Florida Southern College.
 In 1978, he led the Sunshine State Conference with 101 strikeouts, and his team went on to win the Division II College World Series.
 Overall, in two years with Florida Southern, he went 16-2 with a 2.79 ERA.

 Prior to the 1982 season, McGaffigan was dealt to the San Francisco Giants along with Ted Wilborn for Doyle Alexander.
 He spent the majority of the summer with the Phoenix Giants, making 4 late-season appearances in the majors and earning his first big league win on September 25th against the Los Angeles Dodgers.
-He spent the entire following campaign with San Francisco and went 3-9 with a 4.29 ERA in 43 outings split between the rotation and the bullpen.
+He spent the entire 1983 campaign with San Francisco and went 3-9 with a 4.29 ERA in 43 outings split between the rotation and the bullpen.